WoTTsecurity/agent/docs/examples/nginx/README.md

 Before we begin, we need to install the WoTT agent on the server running Nginx.
 You can do this either

-Let's say we have an appserver running on localhost:8000 and we then want t
+Let's say we have an appserver running on localhost:8000 and that we want to protect using mTLS.
+Using the `ssl_client_certificate` stanza in Nginx, we're able to block all connections that fail to provide a valid certificate (i.e. not signed by the WoTT CA).

-@TODO finish
+Here's how a minimal config would look like:

 ```
 upstream appserver {